mplewis/coaxist/README.md

 ## I'm having trouble running Coaxist.
 Can you help me?

+Please try the following first and see if you notice anything:

+- Review the [Quick Start](docs/quick-start.md) guide from top to bottom.
+- Look for relevant messages in the container logs.
+- Run the Coaxist container with the `LOG_LEVEL=debug` environment variable set (Docker flag: `-e LOG_LEVEL=debug`) and look for relevant messages at the debug level.

-I can provide limited support via GitHub Issues.
+If you're still having trouble, I can provide limited support via GitHub Issues.
 [Open an issue](https://github.com/mplewis/coaxist/issues/new/choose) and I'll do my best to help.